jonathanraesch/KoalemOS/README.md

 This software is copyright © 2020 Jonathan Räsch and is released under the GNU GPL v3 license (`LICENSE`), unless otherwise specified.

-Portions of this software are copyright © 2020 The FreeType Project (www.freetype.org).
+Portions of this software are copyright © 2020 The FreeType Project ([www.freetype.org](https://www.freetype.org/)).
 All rights reserved.
 Those portions can be found in `include/freetype` and are released under the FreeType License (`FTL.TXT`).

-The Roboto Mono font in `fonts` is released under the Apache License, Version 2 (`APACHE-LICENSE`).
+The Roboto Mono font, designed by Christian Robertson, is released under the Apache License, Version 2 (`APACHE-LICENSE`).
+It can be found in the `fonts` directory.
+Other ttf files and more information can be found at [fonts.google.com/specimen/Roboto+Mono](https://fonts.google.com/specimen/Roboto+Mono).

 ## Build Requirements